 Students are encouraged to investigate award and funding opportunities outside of the department.
 The Dietrich School of Arts & Sciences provides support for graduate student fellowships and travel, and it sponsors several annual awards.
 This support includes the prestigious Andrew Mellon Predoctoral Fellowship, which is awarded to advanced graduate students.
 The Graduate Student Organization also sponsors travel funding.
-Additionally, the Office of Research provides information on internal and external fellowship opportunities such as NSF and NIH fellowships for which our students have been very competitive.
+Additionally, the Office of Research provides information on internal and external fellowship opportunities such as NSF and NIH fellowships, for which our students have been very competitive.
 More details can be found on the websites of these units.
-Students have responsibility for seeking out and taking advantage of other external prizes and awards, such as travel awards for scientific conferences and dissertation research award; these can also be located in consultation with Program Chairs and other faculty members.
+Students have responsibility for seeking out and taking advantage of other external prizes and awards, such as travel awards for scientific conferences and dissertation research awards; Program Chairs and other faculty members can sometimes be helpful in identifying these.